bgill55/shape-shift-chat/README.md

-# Welcome to your project
+# Welcome Shape Shift

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing this application.

 **Use your preferred IDE**